Boeing and Airbus in the Crosshairs of China’s Civil Airliner Strategy

 Airbus and Boeing have dueled for years without any distractions from other manufacturers.
 However, another company is looking to step into this two-way race or duopoly.

-That company is Chinese state-owned aerospace manufacturer Comac, which has been blacklisted by the U.S. government for having ties to the People’s Liberation Army.
+That company is Chinese state-owned aerospace manufacturer Comac (Commercial Aircraft Corp. of China), which has been blacklisted by the U.S. government for having ties to the People’s Liberation Army.

-Meanwhile, both Airbus and Boeing have experienced a setback linked to China.
+Meanwhile, both Airbus and Boeing have experienced setbacks linked to China.

 Comac C919

-The second-largest aircraft lessor in the world, Dubai Aerospace Enterprise (DAE), is forecasting that 2024 will be the breakout year for the Commercial Aircraft Corporation of China (Comac).
+The second-largest aircraft lessor in the world, Dubai Aerospace Enterprise (DAE), is forecasting that 2024 will be the breakout year for Comac.
 Comac has been working for years as a direct competitor to the Boeing 737 and the Airbus A320.
 Comac received two large orders totaling 200 aircraft from Chinese airlines to be delivered over several years until 2031.
-The Chinese airlines have hundreds of Boeing and Airbus aircraft on backorder, but these were the first major orders for the Comac aircraft.
+While the Chinese airlines have hundreds of Boeing and Airbus aircraft on backorder, these were the first major orders for the Comac aircraft.

 It is estimated that it will take another 10 years for Comac to achieve the Boeing/Airbus level of annual orders, but the 2024 orders were a good start.
-Two key issues are holding Comac back.
-First, the certification of the C919 and other Comac aircraft by the American Federal Aviation Agency (FAA) and the European equivalent, the European Union Aviation Safety Agency (EASA), is lagging.
+However, two key issues are holding Comac back.
+First, the certification of the C919 and other Comac aircraft by the U.S. Federal Aviation Agency (FAA) and the European equivalent, the European Union Aviation Safety Agency (EASA), is lagging.

 Fake Titanium Parts From China